jonmorehouse/py-redis-utils/README.md

   * clear - clear a redis database
   * reset - clear + seed
 * This is good for any testing environment and works well in a setup / breadkown Nose testing environment
+* cli -- to load / dump data from command line